 Heavenly Bodies clearly has the church's approval, with the Vatican's culture minister Cardinal Gianfranco Ravasi addressing the audience and noting both the necessity and symbolism of clothing within religion.
 “God himself was concerned with dressing his creatures,” he stated.

-After Dolce & Gabbana's heavily religious-themed fall '18 collection debuted over the weekend, we can only guess how many celebrities will be dressed in their pieces at the exhibit's opening night gala.
+After Dolce & Gabbana's heavily religious-themed AW18 collection debuted over the weekend in Milan, we can only guess how many celebrities will be dressed in their offerings at the exhibition's gala opening night.
 Cherub-embroidered two-piece, anyone?